axelvaindal/CSSUtils/README.md

 `<div class="mrg-l-20 mrg-t-10 pdg-r-60 no-pdg-l"></div>`

-Width and weight work in the same way.
+Width and height work in the same way.
 You can specify direction, and set to 0 with the same syntax as before.
 You can prefix classes name with max- or min- in order to use max-width and max-height classes.